A quantum algorithm for simulating non-sparse Hamiltonians

-By the fact that $\pnorm{1}{H}\leq\sqrt{N}\norm{H}$ (see \cite{CK10}, alternatively, a more generalized version of this relation is shown in the Appendix \ref{appendix:norms}), we immediately have the following corollary. \begin{corollary} Let $H\in\mathbb{C}^{N\times N}$ (where $N=2^n$) be a Hermitian matrix stored in the memory as specified in Definition.~\ref{def:datastructure}.
-There exists a quantum algorithm to simulate the evolution of $H$ for time $t$ and error $\epsilon$ with time complexity (circuit depth)
+By the fact that $\pnorm{1}{H}\leq\sqrt{N}\norm{H}$ (see~\cite{CK10}, alternatively, a more generalized version of this relation is shown in Appendix~\ref{appendix:norms}), we immediately have the following corollary. \begin{corollary} Let $H\in\mathbb{C}^{N\times N}$ (where $N=2^n$) be a Hermitian matrix stored in the data structure as specified in Definition.~\ref{def:datastructure}.
+There exists a quantum algorithm for simulating the evolution of $H$ for time $t$ and error $\epsilon$ with time complexity (circuit depth)

 \end{corollary}